CodeBeginner000001/Simon-Says-Game/README.md

 4. **Progress**: With each correct repetition, the sequence will get longer.
 5. **Game Over**: The game ends when you fail to reproduce the sequence correctly.
 Try again to beat your high score!

-## Contributing

-We welcome contributions to improve the Simon Says Game!
-Here are some ways you can help:

-- **Bug Reports**: If you find a bug, please report it by opening an issue.
-- **Feature Requests**: Suggest new features or enhancements.
-- **Code Contributions**: Submit pull requests with improvements or fixes.

-To contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

 ## License